 - a) Urban Nodes, Urban corridors and delineated Major Transit Station Areas shall be the focus of intensification and reurbanization activities (i.e. population growth, private and public redevelopment, and infrastructure investment).
-(OPA 167) - b) Major office and appropriate major institutional development will be directed to Urban Nodes, Urban Corridors and Delineated Major Transit Station Areas.
-(OPA 167, MMAH Mod.
-31) - c) Nodes and corridors provide focal points of activity for Hamilton's local communities and neighbourhoods. - d) Nodes and corridors are connected to each other and are internally served by various modes of transportation, including higher order transit. - e) Nodes and corridors provide a vibrant pedestrian environment and facilitate active transportation through careful attention to urban design. - f) Nodes and corridors evolve with higher residential densities and mixed use developments to achieve their planned functions and support existing and planned transit, including higher-order transit.
+(OPA 167) - b) Nodes and corridors provide focal points of activity for Hamilton's local communities and neighbourhoods. - c) Nodes and corridors are connected to each other and are internally served by various modes of transportation, including higher order transit. - d) Nodes and corridors provide a vibrant pedestrian environment and facilitate active transportation through careful attention to urban design. - e) Nodes and corridors evolve with higher residential densities and mixed use developments to achieve their planned functions and support existing and planned transit, including higher-order transit.
 (OPA 167)